Disturbia (film): Plot

-Kale becomes jealous when Ashley throws a party and flirts with popular people from school, prompting him to blast non-party-related music to disrupt her party.
-Ashley breaks into the house to turn it off, and Kale reveals he has been observing her since she moved in and is romantically interested, so they kiss.

-The following day, Kale has Ashley follow Turner to the supermarket so that Ronnie can obtain Turner's garage controller's code.
-She agrees, but Turner catches her in the parking lot and intimidates her.
-Shaken, Ashley stops helping in the investigation.
-Ronnie then realizes he left his phone in Turner's car and breaks into his garage, with Kale watching at a distance.
-When Ronnie gets trapped when the garage door closes, Kale tries to rescue him, but alerts the police by tripping the ankle monitor.
-They arrive and search the garage, as Kale accuses Turner of murder.
+Kale becomes jealous when he sees Ashley flirting with popular classmates at her pool party.
+When he blasts disruptive non-party-related music at them, Ashley arrives and angrily confronts him.
+He reveals his romantic attraction to her, and they kiss.
+The following day, Kale asks Ashley to follow Turner to the supermarket while Ronnie obtains the code to Turner's garage door controller.
+Turner intercepts Ashley in the parking lot and sternly warns her to stay away.
+Shaken, Ashley stops helping with Kale's investigation.
+Ronnie realizes he left his phone in Turner's car and breaks into his garage to retrieve it as Kale watches him from a distance.
+Ronnie gets trapped when the garage door closes.
+When Kale tries to rescue him, he trips his ankle monitor.
+The police arrive and search the garage, as Kale accuses Turner of murder.
 However, they only find a bag containing a roadkill deer.

-Julie goes to Turner's house to convince him not to press charges against Kale.
-Ronnie escapes from Turner's house and gives Kale the video he made while running through the house.
-Freezing a frame and zooming in, Kale sees the corpse of the woman from earlier.
+Julie goes to Turner's house and convinces him not to press charges against Kale.
+Ronnie, who escaped Turner's house, shows Kale the video he shot while inside.
+Zooming in on a single frame, Kale sees what looks like a woman's corpse through a heat vent grate.
 Meanwhile, Turner incapacitates and binds Julie.
-Turner then enters their house, bashing Ronnie over the head with a bat.
-After binding and gagging Kale, he reveals he will frame him for the murders of Ronnie and Julie and make it appear that Kale then killed himself.
+Turner enters the Brecht house and knocks out Ronnie with a bat.
+After binding and gagging Kale, he reveals he will frame Kale for murdering Ronnie and Julie and then make it appear that he committed suicide.
 However, Ashley arrives, distracting Turner and allowing Kale to club him in the face.
-Kale throws him from the top of the stairs before Ashley unties Kale's hands and mouth.
-They jump out of the window into her pool, and Kale's ankle monitor again alerts the police.
+Ashley unties Kale's hands and mouth.
+They jump from the bedroom window into her pool, setting off the ankle monitor and notifying the police.

-Kale enters Turner's home to search for his mother.
-Inside, he finds evidence of Turner's previous murders, including the corpses of his victims and a woman's dress and wig, indicating Turner posed as the woman leaving the house the night Kale and Ashley were watching.
-When Officer Gutierrez arrives, Turner hides in wait for him and snaps his neck.
+Kale enters Turner's house and frantically searches for Julie.
+While there, he finds previous victims' corpses.
+When Officer Gutierrez arrives, Turner kills him.
 Kale finds his mother bound and gagged in the cellar.
-Turner appears, slashes him in the back and pins him to a wall.
-But before Turner can kill Kale, Julie stabs him in the leg with a screwdriver, allowing Kale to impale Turner with gardening shears.
+Turner appears, slashes Kale in the back and pins him to a wall.
+Before Turner can kill Kale, Julie stabs his leg with a screwdriver, allowing Kale to impale Turner with gardening shears.

-Following the discovery of the murders, Kale's ankle bracelet is removed early for good behavior.
-Kale exacts revenge on the pranking neighborhood children before kissing Ashley on his sofa, while Ronnie playfully videotapes them.
+Following the harrowing ordeal, Kale's ankle bracelet is removed early for good behavior.
+Kale exacts revenge on the pranking neighborhood boys before kissing Ashley as Ronnie playfully videotapes them.